To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Card and Cash are accepted almost everywhere in Scotland.

 While Scottish food may be very similar to its English counterpart, there are many traditional Scottish foods you’ll have to try while in Scotland.
-Haggis is among the most famous Scottish food, but sottish porridge, neeps and tatties, and a full Scottish breakfast are all a win in my book.
+Haggis is among the most famous Scottish food, but Scottish porridge, neeps and tatties, and a full Scottish breakfast are all a win in my book.

 The highland games that happen every August are one of the most exciting festivals in Scotland.
 There is also the Edinburgh Fringe Festival (where actor Sam Hueghan got his start) and Christmas in Edinburgh is truly spectacular.

 Scotland is very easy to navigate.
 The further north you go, the less options there are to get around and the less roads.
-The roads will also become smaller, and in many places they are only one lane, two directions.
+The roads will also become smaller, and in many places, they are only one lane, two directions.

 The trains and busses connect most of Scotland.
 Renting a car is also an option, but if you have a decent budget, a private driver is definitely the way to go.

-In light of the state of the world the last couple of years – it’s needless to say that travel insurance has never been more important.
+In light of the state of the world over the last couple of years – it’s needless to say that travel insurance has never been more important.

-The only partner I personally recommend is Travel Insured International – with their Cancel for Any Reason and Optional Bed Rest Add On.
+The only partner I personally recommend is Travel Insured International – with their Cancel for Any Reason and Optional Bed Rest Add-On.

 Have a lot of trips planned?
 Purchase their yearly travel insurance for the peace of mind you’re always covered.